sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 If you want to pass the version in a second survey, there's no way to get this implemented in this almost dynamic way.

-I've put the code in a Github [repo](https://github.com/sebw/AAP2-almost-dynamic-surveys/)
+I've put the code in a Github [repo](https://github.com/sebw/AAP2-almost-dynamic-surveys/).
+Feel free to contribute and improve this quick and dirty playbook.

+If you feel need dynamic surveys, let Red Hat (through RFE with support) and the AWX project know (by adding a comment on the issue)!